Colonization of Angola: Trade

 In 1611, the eastern Kongo exported 100,000 meters of cloth to Angola.
 Traders sold much of the cloth to Europeans.

 Angola exported slaves at a rate of 10,000 per year in 1612.

 The Portuguese built a new port in Benguela in 1616 to expand Portugal's access to Angolan slaves.

 In 1618 the Portuguese built Fortaleza São Pedro da Barra fortress, followed by the Fortaleza de São Miguel fortress in 1634.
 Luanda was Portuguese Angola's administrative centre from 1627, with one exception.

 At the time of the arrival of the Portuguese, Ngola Kiluange was in power, and by maintaining a policy of alliances with neighboring states, managed to hold out against the foreigners for several decades.
 Eventually, he was beheaded in Luanda.

-Queen Jinga
+Ngola Nzinga

-Years later, the Ndongo rose to prominence again when Jinga Mbandi, known as Queen Jinga, took power.
+Years later, the Ndongo rose to prominence again when the princess and warrior Nzinga Mbandi, known as King Nzinga, took power.
 A wily politician, she kept the Portuguese in check with carefully prepared agreements.
 After undertaking various journeys she succeeded in 1635 in forming a grand coalition with the states of Matamba and Ndongo, Kongo, Kasanje, Dembos and Kissamas.
 At the head of this formidable alliance, she forced the Portuguese to retreat.
 Fitful negotiations followed, and in 1639 Njinga concluded peace with Portugal.
 At the same time Portugal established diplomatic relations with Kasanje, the Imbangala band that occupied the Kwango River valley south of Njinga's domains in Matamba.